Executive search is by far the most difficult hiring process out there. It sounds far-fetched but hiring executives can make or break your business.

-When hiring for executives, companies have a long list of specified requirements that need to be met.
+When going through an executive search, companies have a long list of specified requirements that need to be met.
 These key positions require specialised knowledge of both the job role, and often the industry, and companies need to know they’re getting the right person.

 Great Executive Candidates Are Thin On The Ground

-It takes a long time to work up to an executive level.
+It takes a long time to work up to an executive position and not everyone is cut out for this level of role – or even wants it.
 That means there are naturally less candidates for these positions than for entry level jobs.

-Because of the nature of exec-level roles, businesses (understandably) want a certain amount and level of experience, which further complicates the process.
-Add in new industries popping up due to the pandemic, the ongoing (and accelerating) need for digital transformation, and the executive search process becomes more complicated.
+Because of the nature of exec-level roles, businesses (understandably) want a certain amount and level of experience, which further complicates the hiring Add in new industries popping up due to the pandemic, the ongoing (and accelerating) need for digital transformation, and executive search becomes more complicated.

 A 2020 survey by Recruitment Software platform Invenias suggested that 77% of executive search professionals’ top challenges were going to be talent shortages.